flipperdevices/flipperzero-firmware/subghz/plugins/subghz_demo/README.md

   - If the worker failed (worker_started == false) then free resources and exit.

-  - Configure a callback method for when new data is received.
+  - Register your callback method that will be invoked by the tx_rx_worker when it receives new data.
-    - Second parameter should match the name of your function.
-For example if your callback function is "static void rx_event_callback(void* ctx) { /* queue got data message */ }" then you would use "rx_event_callback".
+    - The second parameter should match the name of your function.
+For example if your callback function is "static void rx_event_callback(void* ctx) { /* Queue got data event. */ }" then you would use "rx_event_callback".
   ```
       subghz_tx_rx_worker_set_callback_have_read(
         demo_context->subghz_txrx,